aedart/athenaeum/docs/archive/current/http/clients/methods/attachments.md

 ## Alternative Methods

 The `withAttachment()` method provides an alternative way of adding an attachment.
-It allows you to specify a callback, with is provided an `Attachment` instance.
+It allows you to specify a callback, which is provided an `Attachment` instance.
 This is useful when you wish to specify a stream, rather than a path to a file.
 E.g. when you are dynamically creating the contents of an attachment.